danielnorberg/tako/README.rst

 Limitations
 ===========

+- Scaling

   In its current incarnation Tako will scale to around ten thousand nodes.
 This limit is due to the proxy servers keeping an open connection to every node in a cluster.
 This limitation could be removed e.g. by making the proxies smarter and employ a partitioning scheme in the proxy layer.

+- Value Size

-Tako loads whole key-value pairs into RAM, limiting the size of key-values to some fraction of the available RAM.
+  Currently Tako loads whole key-value pairs into RAM, limiting the size of key-values to some fraction of the available RAM.
+Don't try to store instances of library of congress, particle accelerator sensor data sets or HD feature films under a single key ;)

+- Security

+  There's no security built into Tako.
+It'll happily serve up any and all its data to anybody who connects to the correct port.

 Stability